raffrica/etf_correlations/README.md

 2) I could make a webapp for Canadian ETF correlations as it's an unmet need, even if it's just to generate the correlation matrix.

 3) Instead of looking at correlation, I can look at beta as it relates to the S&P 500.
 I can use this as a threshold instead of NAVs, as this is a better measure of risk.
 If the markets aren't performing well, something with a lower beta as it relates to S&P 500 will be good for hedging my bets.
 The problem is that this requires a high R<sup>2</sup> which is the opposite of what I'm optimizing for, so this would actually change the whole analysis and would mean I would try to try to optimize for mean beta to be 1 within the set, while trying to maximize for NAVs.

+Write a linear programming algorithm to minimize the sum of correlations in a set of 5.
+The objective function will be to minimize the sum of correlations between 5 ETFs.
+I will create a correlation matrix with the optmial solution to minimizing correlation.
+This will compare well with the random result from Step 5.

+### Potential Future Obstacles

+* Canadian ETF data is *less* available.
+With initial experimentation with `quantmod` it appears the google finance hidden API (based on a url for a csv download) doesn't work well for getting the Canadian ETF historical data.
+I may have to restrict the project to American ETFs (for the time being).
+If I have enough time, I could learn webscraping to get the existing data from google finance without using their hidden API.

+* Linear Programming may be an ambitious addition within the time constraints.
+This project still has validity in just generating the correlation matrix and running some visualizations and analyses on returns for lower correlation ETFs as they relate to well correlated.